MattHarrington/BuildCamp/Monday/Session_06_Intro_to_Node/README.md

     	res.end('Hello World\n');
 	}).listen(port);

-You should consider using anonymous functions when you don't plan on reusing the function in many places.
+You should consider using [anonymous functions](http://javascript.about.com/od/byexample/a/usingfunctions-anonymousfunction-example.htm) when you don't plan on reusing the function in many places.

-Place a breakpoint on the res.writeHead line.
+Place a [breakpoint](http://www.c-sharpcorner.com/UploadFile/pranayamr/setting-breakpoints-in-visual-studio/) on the res.writeHead line.
 Then run the application by pressing F5 or click the play button in Visual Studio.
 When the application starts go to your web browser and navigate to **http://localhost:1337**:

 <br/>
 ![](ScreenShots/ss3.png)

 ###Setting the right port number

-Often times you shouldn't use a static number to define the server port number and instead you should use what's called an environment variable.
+Often times you shouldn't use a static number to define the server port number and instead you should use what's called an [environment variable](http://msdn.microsoft.com/en-us/library/windows/desktop/ms682653(v=vs.85).aspx).
 This allows your application to run in many environments such as the cloud.

 To do this change the **port** variable to use the PORT environment variable: